influxdata/telegraf/plugins/parsers/json_v2/README.md

 the `field` and `tag` config tables to gather a single value or an array of values that all share the same type and name.
 With this you can add a field or tag to a line protocol from data stored anywhere in your JSON.
-If you define the GJSON path to return a single value then you will get a single resutling line protocol that contains the field/tag.
+If you define the GJSON path to return a single value then you will get a single resulting line protocol that contains the field/tag.
 If you define the GJSON path to return an array of values, then each field/tag will be put into a separate line protocol (you use the # character to retrieve JSON arrays, find examples